weaveworks/ignite/docs/dependencies.md

  - `docker` for managing the containers ignite uses
    - Ubuntu package: `docker.io`
    - CentOS package: `docker`
- - `dmsetup` for managing devicemapper snapshots and overlays
+ - `dmsetup` for managing device mapper snapshots and overlays
    - Ubuntu package: `dmsetup`
    - CentOS package: `device-mapper` (installed by default)
  - `ssh` for SSH-ing into the VM (optional, for `ignite ssh` only)